maxmelichov/maxmelichov/README.md

 ## 🙋‍♂️ About Me

 - 🎓 BSc Computer Science graduate.

 - 🎓 MSc in Data Science & ML Student.

-- 💪 Ambitious, self-motivated, hardworking person and a great team player.
+-💪 Ambitious, self-motivated, hardworking person and a great team player.

+- 🧠 MSc thesis in NLP and deep learning, exploring spinal MRI classification and deepfake detection.

+- 🚀 Developed end-to-end pipelines using ONNX, TensorRT, and MLOps best practices.

-- 📫 How to reach me **maxme006@gmail.com**
+- 📫 How to reach me: maxme006@gmail.com

 ## 🚀 Languages and Tools: